-Kids like using the computer to learn and to develop their skills.
-Time4Learning’s educational teaching games give students independence as they progress at their own pace.
+Children enjoy using technology to learn and to develop their skills.
+Time4Learning includes educational teaching games, which give students independence as they progress at their own pace.

 Parents like that it tracks progress and helps kids advance by teaching through individualized learning paths that assure mastery of the skills and concepts that makes kids succeed.

 Have a child with math and language arts skills at different grade levels?
 No problem, just tell us in the online registration process.

 Time4Learning is proven, effective, has a low monthly price, and provides a money-back guarantee.